italobusi/draft-poidt-teas-actn-poi-assurance/draft-poidt-teas-actn-poi-assurance.md

 TODO Complete the Introduction

-   Multi-layer and multi-domain service assurance scenarios, based on the reference network described in section 2 of {{!I-D.draft-ietf-teas-actn-poi-applicability}} and very relevant for Service Providers, are described in sections {{optical-network}} and {{edge}}.
+   Multi-layer and multi-domain service assurance scenarios, based on the reference network described in section 2 of {{!I-D.ietf-teas-actn-poi-applicability}} and very relevant for Service Providers, are described in sections {{optical-network}} and {{edge}}.

 This document is focusing on service assurance for end-to-end L2VPN or L3VPN connectivity services setup over underlying transport optical paths that requires multi-layer coordination